1 September 1939

 Battle of the Scheldt

 The port of Antwerp, the channel to it and the Scheldt estuary played a key role in the Allies’ military plans.
 They hoped to import troops and supplies through Antwerp, instead of through the smaller French ports.
 Finally, the Allied troops, led by the Canadians, managed to drive the German troops out of Zeeland-Flanders, Beveland and Walcheren.
-Several Allied soldiers died as a result.
+Thousands of Allied soldiers died as a result.
 Later the Scheldt was cleared of mines and became an Allied supply port.

 28 November 1944